arma-events/docs/src/en/communities.md

 ![Invites Overview](../images/communities/invites-overview.png "Invites Overview")

 Players can join your community only with a valid invitation.
-An inviation is a link combined with an expiration time and a max number of uses.
+An invitation is a link combined with an expiration time and a max number of uses.
 By default the invitation is valid for 7 days and with an unlimited number of uses.
 You can change these settings by pressing **Edit invite link** in the window that pops up when you hit the **+ Create Invite** button.

 ![Edit Invite Links](../images/communities/edit-invite-links.png "Edit Invite Links")

 The remaining time and the number of uses is reported in the invites overview.
 You can open a platform dependent **Share** menu, **Delete** an active invitation or use **Copy Link** via the three dots symbol.
 You can also quick copy the link to your clipboard by clicking on the invite code.

-Now send the created link to your designated members via your prefered sharing method.
+Now send the created link to your designated members via your preferred sharing method.
 The format of invitation links is always `https://arma.events/[INVITE-CODE]` like for example `https://arma.events/1YOtETcO`

 The recipient only needs to open the URL, login via Steam SSO and accept the invite.